sriram-dsl/Data-Centric/README.md

-# E-commerce Consumer Behavior Analysis Pipeline
+# E-commerce Data Analysis and QA Pair Generation Pipeline

+This guide provides instructions for setting up and running the integrated e-commerce consumer behavior analysis and QA pair generation pipeline.
+The pipeline processes e-commerce data, creates a FAISS vector store for Retrieval-Augmented Generation (RAG), and generates GSM8K-style question-answer (QA) pairs for fine-tuning large language models (LLMs) using Group Preference Optimization (GPO).

+---

 ## Overview

-This project provides a data analysis pipeline for processing e-commerce consumer behavior data stored in a CSV file.
-The pipeline preprocesses the data, generates structured documents for Table Retrieval-Augmented Generation (RAG), and verifies document quality.
-The documents are designed to be used with a LangChain FAISS vector store for advanced querying and analysis, enabling insights into customer demographics, purchase patterns, and behavior.
+The pipeline consists of two main components:

+1. **Data Analysis Pipeline:**
+    - Loads and preprocesses e-commerce consumer behavior data from a CSV file.
+    - Generates structured documents (row-level, single-dimension, and multi-dimension segments).
+    - Creates a FAISS vector store for RAG-based querying.
+    - Verifies document quality and query capabilities.

+2. **QA Pair Generation Pipeline:**
+    - Generates data-driven analytical questions based on the vector store.
+    - Answers questions with step-by-step reasoning in GSM8K format.
+    - Formats and validates QA pairs for LLM fine-tuning with GPO.

 ---

 ## Use Case

-The primary use case is to analyze e-commerce consumer behavior data to uncover actionable insights, such as:

-- **Customer Segmentation:** Understand purchasing patterns across demographics (e.g., gender, age, income level), purchase channels (e.g., online vs. in-store), and product categories.
-- **Behavioral Analysis:** Identify trends in customer loyalty, discount usage, satisfaction, and engagement with ads.
-- **Business Decision Support:** Provide data-driven insights for marketing strategies, product recommendations, and customer retention programs.
+This pipeline is designed for:

+- **Business Insights:** Analyzing customer demographics, purchase patterns, and behavior to inform marketing and product strategies.
+- **LLM Fine-Tuning:** Generating high-quality, mathematical QA pairs in GSM8K format to fine-tune LLMs for e-commerce analytics tasks.
-- **Query Capabilities:** Enable natural language queries (via a vector store) to answer complex questions, e.g.,
-  _"What percentage of unmarried customers who shop online purchase electronics?"_
+- **Query Capabilities:** Enabling natural language queries to answer complex questions like "What percentage of unmarried customers who shop online purchase electronics?"

-The pipeline generates three types of documents:
-- **Row-level Documents:** Detailed customer profiles with demographics, purchase details, and behavior.
-- **Single-dimension Segment Documents:** Statistics for segments like gender, income level, or purchase category.
-- **Multi-dimension Segment Documents:** Statistics for combinations of dimensions, e.g., gender + purchase channel.

-These documents can be embedded in a FAISS vector store for efficient retrieval and analysis using large language models (LLMs).

 ---